stevengt/whatwhy/README.md

 - `WHATWHY_DEST_NAME`
 - `WHATWHY_ID_COL_NAME`
 - `WHATWHY_SOURCE_COL_NAME`
+- `WHATWHY_DOCKER_SERVICE_NAME` This is just an arbitrary identifier for the Docker service.

 To use the resulting set of prepared data to train and use a model, use the `whatwhy-model` CLI.